trisulnsm/dinodoc/trisuldocs/docs/ipdr/advanced.md

-# Architecture
+# Advanced Settings

-Components and configuration notes.
+This page contains detailed configuration and tuning parameters.
+What goes on under the hood.

 ## Configuring Trisul for IPDR